Overview of Nutrition

 Eating a healthy diet has a number of benefits that reach beyond just supporting weight loss.
 Eating foods from each of the core food groups provides you with energy, vitamins and minerals needed to support your body's proper functioning.
 A healthy diet is important for both your physical and mental well-being.

 Improving what you eat and being active will help to reduce your risk of chronic diseases such as diabetes, heart disease, some cancers, and obesity.
-In Dietary Guidelines for Americans, 2010 the USDA offers people advice on how to eat a healthy diet and be physically active.
+The USDA offers advice to eat a healthy diet and be physically active with a ChooseMyPlate intitative.

 - Enjoy your food, but eat less overall quantity and fat.